Diesel cars loiter in lots as VW dealers, owners sit and wait

-OAKLAND, California (Reuters) - At the Volkswagen of Oakland dealership in California, the German company’s “clean diesel-” powered cars were a big hit with eco-friendly customers.
+OAKLAND, California, Sept 22 (Reuters) - At the Volkswagen of Oakland dealership in California, the German company’s “clean diesel-” powered cars were a big hit with eco-friendly customers.

 Now, following VW’s admission that it rigged emissions tests of its diesel cars in the United States, a line of 2015 diesel Golf Sportwagens sit unsellable in the lot, because sales are suspended until further notice.